3D Printing Startups

 To make their Spuni dreams come true, the product's creators used 3D printing to design and perfect a prototype that they could test on hungry babies.
 After a successful Indiegogo campaign in 2016, the company raised enough money to produce its first round of spoons, which can be ordered online and shipped to your doorstep.

 The company's vision is to revolutionize the manufacturing industry by replacing the current methods of printing metal parts, bringing more cost-effective components to the market.
 XJet first released its "Nanoparticle Jetting" technology in May 2016.

 From sterling silver jewelry to the world's tiniest Rubik's cube, Shapeways has a host of beautiful- and weird- items for sale.
 When you order something from a shop, Shapeways prints it, ships it and compensates the shop owner.

 This modern marketplace is popular with 3D enthusiasts all over the world and provides a great platform for designers that want to create innovative products or prototypes without spending all their money on manufacturing.

-Additional reporting by Adam C. Uzialko.
+Additional reporting by Elizabeth Peterson and Adam C. Uzialko.